Docker

 # Service is not responding

-Manually query the health endpoint to confirm whether the CLI started successfully:
+Manually query the health endpoint to confirm whether the Engine started successfully:

 curl http://localhost:5050/general/healthcheck